whaakman/azure-docs.nl-nl/articles/power-apps/powerapps-configure-apis-aad.md

-<properties
+---
-	pageTitle="Configure an API to connect to backend system on an Azure Active Directory domain in PowerApps | Microsoft Azure" description="Configure an API to connect to AAD protected backend system in PowerApps" services=""
+title: Configure an API to connect to backend system on an Azure Active Directory domain in PowerApps | Microsoft Docs
-    suite="powerapps"
-	documentationCenter=""
-	authors="MandiOhlinger"
-	manager="erikre"
-	editor=""/>

-<tags
-   ms.service="powerapps"
-   ms.devlang="na"
-   ms.topic="article"
-   ms.tgt_pltfrm="na"
-   ms.workload="na"
-   ms.date="05/02/2016"
-   ms.author="guayan"/>
+description: Configure an API to connect to AAD protected backend system in PowerApps
+services: ''
+suite: powerapps
+documentationcenter: ''
+author: MandiOhlinger
+manager: erikre
+editor: ''

+ms.service: powerapps
+ms.devlang: na
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 05/02/2016
+ms.author: guayan

+---
 # Configure an API to connect to a backend resource on an Azure Active Directory domain
+> [!IMPORTANT]

-> [AZURE.IMPORTANT] This topic is archived and will soon be removed.
+> This topic is archived and will soon be removed.
 Come and see what we're up to at the new [PowerApps](https://powerapps.microsoft.com).
 >
-> - To learn more about PowerApps and to get started, go to [PowerApps](https://powerapps.microsoft.com).
+> * To learn more about PowerApps and to get started, go to [PowerApps](https://powerapps.microsoft.com).
-> - To learn more about custom APIs in PowerApps, go to [What are Custom APIs](https://powerapps.microsoft.com/tutorials/register-custom-api/).
+> * To learn more about custom APIs in PowerApps, go to [What are Custom APIs](https://powerapps.microsoft.com/tutorials/register-custom-api/).
+>
+>

 <!--Archived
 As more users are creating domains on Azure Active Directory (AAD), backend resources are also being added to these AAD domains.
 You can create and configure APIs to connect to these backend resources.